Andr0id88/Infoskjerm/README.md

 # Get started
-Simple infoscreen by using FEH to loop through images located in a smb share that you can access remotly from a central machine.
+Simple infoscreen using FEH to loop through images located in a smb share that you can access remotly from a central windows\linux machine.

 ## Background
 The reason why this was created in the first place was that i liked Tickr's RSS feed look, and they did not support https RSS feeds, or at least they diden't at the time this was made.